seosgithub/cakery/README.md

 ##What is this?

 Combine many files into one intelligently.
+Cakery has a simple *DSL* that allows you to glob directories and pass strings to an **erb** file.
+You can also add **macros** to a cakery pipeline.
 Think about it as a more generic version of [Sprockets](https://github.com/sstephenson/sprockets).

 ## Quick Start